 - readers with a GPS module eg. track boxes send their locations to Racemap

-- readers without own locations: define the location of the reader in Racemap
+- readers without own locations: set the location of the reader in Racemap

-- Auto-Mapping to shadowtrack within 30 m distance:
+- Auto-Mapping to a location of the shadowtrack within 50 m distance:

-- If reader is placed in laps the reader will be mapped on each lap automatically.
+- A reader can be mapped to several locations of the same shadowtrack.
+If reader is placed in laps it is mapped on each lap automatically.

-- Moving reader: Variable locations of reader during the race, e.g. place track boxes on cars or boats.
+- Moving reader: Variable locations of readers during the race, e.g. place track boxes on cars or boats.
 The prediction considers the current location of every detection for live and replay.

 predictive live tracking at München Marathon, decoder reads forwarded from RACE|RESULT